Judeo-Tat Theatre: Post-war period

-Theater in Russia
+Theatre in Russia

 In the 1990s, the Judeo-Tat Theatre faced another crisis, with performances becoming rare and no new premieres being staged.
-It was only in 2000, after becoming a municipal theater, that it was able to resume its activities.
+It was only in 2000, after becoming a municipal theatre, that it was able to resume its activities.

-From 2000 to 2002, the theater was led by actor and musician Raziil Semenovich Ilyaguev (1945–2016), an Honored Worker of Culture of the Republic of Dagestan.
-For the next two years, Alesya Natanovna Isakova served as the theater’s director.
+From 2000 to 2002, the theatre was led by actor and musician Raziil Ilyaguev (1944–2016), an Honored Worker of Culture of the Republic of Dagestan.
+For the next two years, Alesya Natanovna Isakova served as the theatre’s director.

 In 2004, Lev Manakhimov (1950–2021), an Honored Artist of the Republic of Dagestan, became the artistic director.
-In 2021, after his death, the Derbent Theater was renamed the Municipal Judeo-Tat Theater named after Lev Yakovlevich Manakhimov.
-Boris Yudaev took over as the theater's head.
+In 2021, after his death, the Derbent Theatre was renamed the Municipal Judeo-Tat Theatre named after Lev Yakovlevich Manakhimov.
+Boris Yudaev took over as the theatre's head.

-Throughout the theater’s long history, many talented actors have graced its stage, including Bikel Matatova (1928–2013), an Honored Worker of Culture of the Dagestan ASSR; Avshalum Yakubovich Nakhshunov (Shori-Artist) (1925–1997), a People's Artist of the Dagestan ASSR; Mozol Izrailova, an Honored Worker of Culture of the Republic of Dagestan; as well as Anatoly Yusupov, Raya Novakhova, Israel Tsvaygenbaum, Eva Shalver-Abramova, and many others.
+Throughout the theatre’s long history, many talented actors have taken its stage, including Bikel Matatova (1928–2013), an Honored Worker of Culture of the Dagestan ASSR; Avshalum Yakubovich Nakhshunov (Shori-Artist) (1925–1997), Mozol Izrailova, an Honored Worker of Culture of the Republic of Dagestan; as well as Anatoly Yusupov, Raya Novakhova, Israel Tsvaygenbaum, Eva Shalver-Abramova, and many others.

 Theatre in Israel

-In 2001, artistic director, actor, screenwriter, and set designer Roman Izyaev founded the Mountain Jews' theater Rambam in the Israeli city of Hadera.
+In 2001, artistic director, actor, screenwriter, and set designer Roman Izyaev founded the Mountain Jews' theatre Rambam in the Israeli city of Hadera.
 The troupe has toured not only in cities with Mountain Jewish communities in Israel but also in Canada, the United States, Azerbaijan, and Moscow, Russia.

-After the death of Roman Izyaev in 2018, Eva Shalver-Abramova became the chief director of the Rambam theater.
+After the death of Roman Izyaev in 2018, Eva Shalver-Abramova became the chief director of the Rambam theatre.

-In 2019, the Hadera Municipality withdrew its financial support for the Judeo-Tat Theater.
-Thanks to the determination and donations of the actors themselves, the theater was able to continue operating and staging performances until 2022.
+In 2019, the Hadera Municipality withdrew its financial support for the Judeo-Tat Theatre.
+Thanks to the determination and donations of the actors themselves, the theatre was able to continue operating and staging performances until 2022.
 After that, it ceased to exist in Israel.